pymeister/groupFourChatbot/README.md

 ### Opening and Closing the Python Environment

-The main directory has env folder.
-In this directory open the Python environment (from main directory):
+To open the Python Environment:

 ```bash
 source env/bin/activate  # for Linux/Mac
 ```

-To close the Python environment (from any directory):
+To close the Python Environment:

 ```bash
 deactivate